Seagoville, Texas: Public schools

 Portions of Seagoville are within three separate independent school districts.

 Dallas Independent School District

 Almost all of the Dallas County portion of Seagoville is served by the Dallas Independent School District.
 The area is within the Board of Trustees District 4.
 Portions of Seagoville are zoned to Central Elementary School, Seagoville North Elementary School, and Seagoville Elementary School.
-All of the city is zoned to Seagoville Middle School (6–8), and Seagoville High School (9–12).
+All of the city is zoned to Seagoville Middle School (grades 6–8), and Seagoville High School (grades 9–12).

 Seagoville North Elementary School was scheduled to open in 2012.
-Prior to 2012, the students in the Dallas County portion were zoned to Seagoville Elementary School (at the time, grades Pre-K–2) and Central Elementary School (at the time, grades 3–5).
+Prior to 2012, the students in the Dallas County portion were zoned to Seagoville Elementary School (at the time, prekindergarten–grade 2) and Central Elementary School (at the time, grades 3–5).

 Seagoville Elementary, Seagoville North, and Central Elementary are within the Seagoville city limits, while Seagoville Middle and Seagoville High are in Dallas, near the city of Seagoville.
-Seagoville Alternative Center, an alternative school is within the city limits.
+Seagoville Alternative Center, an alternative school, is within the city limits.